 Queens: 43-10 21st St. Long Island City, NY 11101

 Like Adorama, Scheimpflug has a second location outside of Manhattan in Queens.
 “Flug,” as they’re known in the industry, is probably the biggest rental shop in New York and tends to get out in front of technology, so they may give you ideas for doing things on your shoot that you hadn’t thought of.
 In addition to cameras and lighting gear, they rent trucks, vans, pop-up tents, heaters, and generators.
 They have everything for still camera shoots as well as film and video productions.
 For convenience, they’re open seven days a week.

 3. CSI Rentals

 Manhattan: 133 West 19 St. New York NY 10011

 Brooklyn: 154 Bogart St. Brooklyn NY 11206

 CSI’s second location is in Brooklyn, in case going in and out of Manhattan will slow you down.
 They have tons of gear, including computers, iPads, specialized gear for shooting on the beach, and more.
-Their rental discounts go beyond the standard, lower weekend rate.
-You can get 25% off the day-rate if you rent for less than four hours and you can get single-day rate if you pick-up after 3:30 p.m. and return by 9:30 a.m. two days later.
+Their camera equipment rental discounts go beyond the standard, lower weekend rate.
+You can get 25% off the day rate if you rent for less than four hours and you can get a single-day rate if you pick up after 3:30 p.m. and return by 9:30 a.m. two days later.
 Like many rental shops, CSI sells their used gear, so if you get attached to what you’re working with, be sure to ask how much they’d charge to keep it!
 Beware that they close at 1 p.m. on Fridays, and they’re closed on Saturdays.
 Their Manhattan location is open on Sundays from 10 a.m. to 5 p.m.

 43 West 22nd St. New York, NY 10010